Ankush0077/student-search-pclub-secy-task/README.md

 This Repository Contains The Replica Of The Site https://search.pclub.in/ Along With Additional Implementation Of IITK Family Tree Functionality.

-STEPS REQUIRED TO OPEN THE STUDENT SEARCH SITE MADE BY ANKUSH (CAUTION: Make sure python is installed in the system.)
+STEPS REQUIRED TO OPEN THE STUDENT SEARCH SITE MADE BY ANKUSH:
+(CAUTION: Make sure python is installed in the system.)

 1) First clone the repository.